Crimes against humanity: Apartheid

-The systematic persecution of one racial group by another, such as occurred during the South African apartheid government, was recognized as a crime against humanity by the United Nations General Assembly in 1976.
-The Charter of the United Nations (Article 13, 14, 15) makes actions of the General Assembly advisory to the Security Council.
+The systematic persecution of members of one racial group by members of another racial group, such as the persecution which was practiced by the South African apartheid government, was recognized as a crime against humanity by the United Nations General Assembly in 1976.
+The Charter of the United Nations, Articles 13, 14, 15 makes actions of the General Assembly advisory to the Security Council.
 In regard to apartheid in particular, the UN General Assembly has not made any findings, nor have apartheid-related trials for crimes against humanity been conducted.

-Amnesty International has accused Israel of committing the crime of apartheid against Palestinians.